535amar/Password-checker/README.md

 # Password-checker
-A simple password stringth checker built in Python
+A simple password strength checker built in Python